Peter-QA-testing-Journey/OPTION_2-Software-QA-Skills-evaluation/README.md

 ### Test Cases

 #### Site Search Bar
-- Verify the search bar is visible on the homepage.
+- Verify the search bar is visible on the homepage and can be activated.
 - Ensure the search bar returns relevant results for valid queries.
-- Validate the search results contain expected keywords.
+- Validate the search results contain the expected keywords.
-- Ensure the search bar handles unexpected or invalid keywords.
+- Ensure the search bar handles unexpected or invalid keywords:
+- Verify that the "No results for" message is displayed.
+- Check that suggested search terms are displayed.

 #### Side Menu
-- Verify the side menu is visible on the homepage.
+- Verify the sidebar menu is visible on the homepage.
-- Ensure the "Dashboard" - existence of categories that expand to show subcategories.
+- Ensure the sidebar menu contains the "Overview" and "Getting Started" categories.
-- Confirm navigation to subcategory displays the correct content.
+- Verify "Overview" and "Getting Started" navigation to its subcategories and displays its correct content and URL.

 #### Spanish Language Support
-- Verify the language meta tag is set to 'en' (English) initially.
+- Verify the language meta tag is set to 'en' (English).
-- Check for the presence of a language switcher.
+- Check for the presence of the language switcher.
-- Simulate changing the browser language to Spanish and reload the page.
+- Changing the browser language to Spanish and reload the page.
-- Verify the site content is displayed in Spanish when the language is switched in browser.
+- Verify for the presence of the spanish phrase.

-#### REST API Tests
+#### REST API Tests (for fictional List of Slovak Movies)
 - Validate GET, POST, PUT, and DELETE methods for the posts endpoint at `https://jsonplaceholder.typicode.com/posts`.
 - Assertions presented as well.
+- Using Fixture file, Callbacks, "then"

 ## Environment Preparation